- What is paper trading?

 This will not only overcome the main obstacle of demo accounts, but will ease the transition from demo account to real accounts.
 Paper trading might seem easy, but there is an important component missing.

 As mentioned briefly earlier, real trading involves a lot of emotions, which can be a plus since traders are more invested emotionally.
 But this can lead to negative consequences – emotional trading, with no real thought or research and ending with money loss.
 Again, with demo trading you may feel the adrenaline rush and the fear or the greed.
 So as long as you factor this in, the transition from demo to real will be more successful for you.

 Learn as much as possible

-Click here to open a demo account and master your trading skills!
+Click here to open a demo account now!